hobbo91/BetterBright/README.md

 Better control over the PSP display brightness!

-This allows you to utilise the full brightness range (0-100), which is otherwise unavailable with a stock PSP.
+Utilise the full brightness range (0-100), which is otherwise unavailable on a stock PSP.
+Some models (such as PSP-3000) also allows you to disable the backlight entirely.

 ## How to use